5 Questions about Mesothelioma to Ask a Specialist

 4. What Are 5 Signs and Symptoms of Mesothelioma?

 Questions about mesothelioma Signs and symptoms depend on the type of mesothelioma that patients are diagnosed with.
 The two most common types of mesothelioma are pleural, which affects the tissue around the lungs, and peritoneal, which affects tissue in the abdomen.
-Pericardial and tunica vaginalis are other forms of mesothelioma.
+Pericardial and tunica vaginalis (TV) are other forms of mesothelioma.
 The five most common pleural mesothelioma symptoms:

 - Chest pain